USF-IMARS/pr-health-heatstress/viirsMap.md

 ---

-# MODIS LST from GEE Dataset
+# VIIRS LST from GEE Dataset

 ```{code-cell} ipython3
 :tags: [hide-input]   # folded by default; click to toggle